top of page

 Vitamin B12

 While small amounts of vitamin B12 can be found in seaweed, fermented products, porcini mushrooms, and sprouted beans, it's likely an inactive form of B12.
 Therefore, these products shouldn't be relied upon as B12 sources.
 Nutritional yeast and some plant-based milk varieties may be fortified with vitamin B12.
 Vitamin B12 can also be found in animal and dairy foods (of note, animals are often a source of B12 because they're given supplemental B12 since the soil has been depleted of B12, which is where B12 was traditionally found).
-Because of this, vegan diets may require additional planning to get adequate amounts of vitamin B12.
+Because of this, vegan diets typically require additional planning to get adequate amounts of vitamin B12.
 Vitamin B12 is important for the production of blood cells and DNA, for using fats and amino acids, and for brain development and maintaining a healthy nervous system.
 Pregnant vegans can get vitamin B12 from fortified foods including non-dairy milk, bread, some meat substitute products, soy products, cereals, and some types of nutritional yeast.
 Eating these foods in small amounts at frequent intervals can help to increase their absorption.
 Pregnant or not, B12 is recommended as a daily or weekly supplement for vegans.

 Choline